 Station 22 in the early 1960's

-By the mid-1970s, medical and first aid calls were quickly becoming a mainstay of the Department's operations.
+By the mid-1970s, medical and first aid calls quickly became a mainstay of the Department's operations.
 With these changes in response needs, the Rotary Club purchased a defibrillator for Department use.
 Two fully equipped Aid cars, purchased in 1975 and 1976 through donations and Rotary Club support, provided the Department with the most up-to-date aid equipment available to respond to the growing number of medical calls.

-The Island's first paid, shift firefighters began work in 1978.
-Before being hired, Gary Clough, Mark Hannon and Lloyd "Butch" Lundin, had each been a volunteer or a dispatcher for the Department.
+The Island's first paid shift firefighters began work in 1978.
+Before being hired, Gary Clough, Mark Hannon, and Lloyd "Butch" Lundin had each been a volunteer or a dispatcher for the Department.

-In 2009, the first ever Emergency Medical Services levy passed which provided funds to hire firefighter/EMT's to staff Fire Station 22 on Bucklin Hill Rd. on a full-time basis.
-In 2015, voters also approved a $16 mil bond to replace Fire Stations 21 and 22.
-The Bainbridge Island Fire Department will soon have two new stations to call home, as well as having three fully staffed and operational stations from which to respond.
-Fire Chief Teran's strategic vision and leadership to implement that vision, has brought the Department to a strong and sustainable position for providing emergency services to the Island now and into the future.
+In 2009, the first ever Emergency Medical Services levy passed, which provided funds to hire firefighter/EMTs to staff Fire Station 22 on Bucklin Hill Rd. on a full-time basis.
+In 2015, voters approved a $16 million bond to replace Fire Stations 21 and 22.
+The Bainbridge Island Fire Department would soon have two new stations to call home and three fully staffed and operational stations from which to respond.
+Fire Chief Teran's strategic vision and leadership to implement that vision have brought the Department to a strong and sustainable position for providing emergency services to the Island now and into the future.